Philippines Football League: 2017 and 2018 seasons

 The inaugural season in 2017 was contested by eight clubs and had two stages; the regular season and a playoff competition.
 The regular season adopted a home-and-away, double round-robin format.
 The top four teams in the regular season advanced to the play-off round, dubbed as the "Final Series", to determine the champions of the league.
 Ceres-Negros won the inaugural league title.

 For the second season, the Final Series was scrapped due to the introduction of the Copa Paulino Alcantara, the cup competition for the league.
 The number of clubs in the league was reduced from eight to six after the departure of Ilocos United (then converted to a grassroots association) and FC Meralco Manila (that stayed active on a youth level ever since), both due to lack of investment and sponsorship, while Kaya-Makati F.C. relocated to Iloilo City and changed their name accordingly.
 Ceres-Negros won their second title.

 Replacement by the Philippine Premier League

 In late-2018, Triple CH led by Thailand-based Filipino businessman Bernie Sumayao became involved in the league and has entered talks with PFF chairman Mariano Araneta.
 He was appointed as the league's new commissioner.
 Sumayao pledged to institute financial and structural reforms in the league; including a rebrand of the league to the "Philippine Premier League" (PPL) starting the 2019 season, more favorable sponsorship policies, and the disestablishment of the franchise fee in favor of a less expensive registration fee for clubs.

 At least eight teams were projected to play in the PPL's inaugural season.
-However, the end of the 2017 season also saw the departure of a third club in the league's history, Davao Aguilas F.C.
-Despite this, the league has received applications from several new clubs aspiring to join the PFL.
+However, the end of the 2017 season also saw the departure of a third club in the league's history, Davao Aguilas Despite this, the league has received applications from several new clubs aspiring to join the PFL.